 Credit Card Scam

-The Governor’s Office of Consumer Protection is warning Georgia consumers about scammers pretending to be Visa and MasterCard fraud investigators in order to obtain credit card security codes.
+The Georgia Department of Law's Consumer Protection Unit is warning Georgia consumers about scammers pretending to be Visa and MasterCard fraud investigators in order to obtain credit card security codes.

 Essentially, the scam works like this: the scammer identifies himself as an agent with the Security and Fraud Department of Visa (or MasterCard).
 He tells the card holder that his account has been flagged due to unusual activity.
 The scammer sounds very legitimate, even referencing his badge number and instructing the card holder to phone the toll-free number on the back of the card if he or she has any questions.
 The scammer usually already knows the credit card number and issuing bank.
 He asks whether the card holder made a particular purchase for a certain amount.
 The card holder says no. After confirming the account holder’s address, the fraudster then gets to the real crux of the scam.
 He explains that he needs to verify that the card has not been lost or stolen and asks the card holder to provide the 3-digit security code on the back of the card.
 If the card holder gives out that information, the scammer now has what he needs to make on-line purchases with the credit card in question.
 Sure enough, it is only subsequent to the phone call that card holders will discover fraudulent activity on their card.